rhysd/Mstdn/README.md

 You need to write up this config at first.

+### `chromium_sandbox`

+If `true` is specified, Chromium's native sandbox is enabled (and default value is `true`).
+Sandbox provides some OS level security protection such as resource access control like tabs in Chromium.
+However, sandbox also blocks preload scripts for Electron application.

+If `false` is specified, you can use some advanced features (user CSS and key shortcut plugin).
+Before setting `false` to this value, please read and understand [sandbox documentation in Electron repo][sandbox doc] to know what you're doing.

 ### `keymaps`

 Object whose key is a key sequence and whose value is an action name.